 And I was sent back, was resuscitated, and I am still here, wondering when the fire will end and the shining will begin.

-© Soul Survivor and A Canvas Of The Minds 2011.
+© Laura P. Schulman, M.D., M.A. and A Canvas Of The Minds 2011.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Soul Survivor and A Canvas Of The Minds with appropriate and specific direction to the original content.
-This work is protected under a Creative Commons Attribution-Non-Commercial-NoDerivs 3.0 Unported License.
+Excerpts and links may be used, provided that full and clear credit is given to Laura P. Schulman, M.D., M.A. and A Canvas Of The Minds with appropriate and specific direction to the original content.